In Budget 2021, the Government had introduced a tax on interest on employee contribution to EPF over Rs 2.5 lacs in a financial year.

-By the way, there are two ways in which you contribute to your EPF account.
+Back to basics.
+There are two ways in which you contribute to your EPF account.

 - Own contribution (Employee contribution).
 Qualifies for tax benefit of up to Rs 1.5 lacs under Section 80C of the Income Tax Act.
 The rule changed introduced in Budget 2021 applies only to own contribution to EPF account.

 - Employer contribution (your employer contributes to your EPF account).
 Also qualifies for tax benefit.

 The Central Board of Direct Taxes has recently notified how your EPF contribution over Rs 2.5 lacs in a financial year will be taxed.

 How will your EPF contribution above Rs 2.5 lacs be taxed?